Skip to content

 ASLRAddress Space Layout Randomization randomizes the memory locations of code, stacks, heaps, and libraries so attackers cannot reliably predict target addresses for exploits.

 ASLR is a defensive mitigation that randomizes the base addresses of key process regions — the executable, shared libraries, heap, stack, and mmap area — each time a program runs.
-It was pioneered by the PaX project in 2001 and has since shipped in Linux, Windows, macOS, iOS, and Android.
-By making memory layout unpredictable, ASLR forces an attacker to first leak an address before mounting code-reuse attacks such as ROP.
-Effectiveness depends on entropy (more bits is better), full coverage including PIE/ASLR-enabled binaries, and complementary mitigations like DEP/NX, stack canaries, and CFI to defeat partial-overwrite and info-leak techniques.
+It was pioneered by the PaX project in 2001, merged into the mainline Linux kernel in 2005 (2.6.12), and now ships in Windows (since Vista), macOS, iOS, and Android.
+By making layout unpredictable, ASLR forces an attacker to first leak an address before mounting code-reuse attacks such as ROP or ret2libc.

 Linux randomizing the stack, heap, and PIE binary base on every exec.